SWP for Parents: Safest Fund Category for Monthly Income to Senior Citizens

 Quick answer: ₹50,000/month on ₹60 lakh = 10% annual withdrawal rate.
 That depletes any corpus in 10–12 years regardless of returns.
 For a sustainable ₹50K/month, you need ₹1.4–1.5 crore at a 3.5–4% withdrawal rate.
 If the corpus is ₹50–60 lakh, supplement with SCSS (8.2%), RBI Floating Rate Bonds (8.05%), or a combination, and run a smaller SWP of ₹20,000–₹30,000/month from the mutual fund portion.

-This is important to say clearly because many families design a SWP-only retirement plan for parents on the assumption that "mutual funds give 12%."
-At 12%, a ₹60 lakh corpus with ₹50K/month SWP does sustain for approximately 25 years in a best-case scenario.
-But Indian equity markets do not deliver 12% every year.
-Three to five consecutive bad years (as happened 2000–2002, 2008–2009, 2011–2013) drop equity SWP corpus below the sustainable threshold permanently.
-For a 70-year-old parent, there is no time to recover from that.
+This is important because many families design a SWP-only retirement plan for parents on the assumption that "mutual funds give 12%."
+A ₹60 lakh corpus with ₹50K/month SWP may look fine in a smooth-return spreadsheet, but markets do not deliver 12% every year.
+A few weak years early in retirement can pull the corpus below a sustainable path.
+For a 70-year-old parent, there may not be enough time or willingness to recover from that.

-If you want a fee-only advisor to build a comprehensive income plan for your parents, book a free portfolio audit.
+If you want a fee-only advisor to build a comprehensive income plan for your parents, Find a Fee Only Investment Advisor.

 Capital Preservation First: The Governing Principle for Senior Retirees